Runaway Traveller

 Requirements: proficiency in the local language, outgoing personality.

-The federal minimum wage for service staff in the US is a horrifying $2.13 USD.
-But if you work at an expensive restaurant or you’re just *that* charming, you can do pretty well in tips.
+The federal minimum wage for service staff in the United States is just over 2 USD and most income actually comes from tips.
 In Canada?
-The minimum server wage is $15 CAD, or $11 USD, and you still get tips.
-The average tip these days is about 20% of the bill (which is a little ridiculous but that’s another post for another day).
-So if you’re busy and don’t spill stuff on people, you can easily make $200+ per night on top of your wage.
+The minimum server wage is somewhere between 15 USD and 20 USD and you still get tips.
+The average these days is about 20% of the bill (which is a little ridiculous, but that’s another post for another day).
+So if you’re busy and don’t spill stuff on people, you can easily make 200 USD or more per night on top of your wage.

 Then of course there are kitchen roles, which may be more your thing if you love food, aren’t fluent in the local language, or hate talking to people.
 Kitchen staff make anywhere between 0 and 2% of the server’s tips, so these jobs are definitely not as lucrative.